fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 Three pinned upstream test/documentation submodules are not present in the vendored checkout and are explicitly excluded: EditorConfig's `tests/core/tests` and `tests/plugin/spec/plugin_tests`, and Emmet's `docs` website.
 Their full paths, exact commits, and reasons appear in `excluded_submodules` in the manifest.
 The plugin runtime, bundled Vim help, and available license notices are retained.
 Unknown submodules or changed pins fail packaging rather than disappearing silently.

+The subsequent built-in EditorConfig migration removes that vendored package and its two test-submodule exceptions.
+New archives retain only Emmet's website exception; EditorConfig code and help come from the installed Vim runtime.

 The remaining local license evidence review was completed; the inventory now recognizes source-header and Vim-help notices and the owner-selected first-party license.
 The eight plugin-inventory tests passed.
 This maintenance-only change does not alter the previously tested GUI runtime or third-party snapshots.

 The subsequent home-installation follow-up makes `make install` configure plain